stas7341/pch-kartinatv/README.txt

 Changes
 -------
+Changes in version 0.6.3:
+- Details panel feature for full program name display.
+  Switched off by default because of substantive slow down of browsing.
+- Colored buttons RED,GREEN,YELLOW and BLUE can now be assigned to channels via settings.inc file.

 Changes in version 0.6.2:
 - New string trancation with gradiental ending
 - Functions to get channel EPG xml
 - Non-gaya browser support
 - VLC-plugin support on openChannel.php page
 - Left/Right on first/last channel act as PgUp/PgDn
-- index.htm to open plugin via HDD browser not only Web Services
+- index.htm to open plugin via HDD browser not only via Web Services
 - all configuration is now performed via settings.inc
 - auth.inc removed as unused